hzget/hzget.github.io/notes/rust/concepts/lifetime.md

 }
 ```

-We wouldn’t need to specify a lifetime on the y parameter because
+We wouldn't need to specify a lifetime on the y parameter because
 the lifetime of y has no ***relationship*** with the lifetime of x
 or the return value.